coo-lest/FileShare/README.md

 Here are some known issues:
 * **Upload/Download/NewFolder to a *File* (instead of a Folder) will cause problem**
 Just make sure you select a *folder* as the destination.
+This may also cause unpredicted problems in subsequent operations!

 * **Error may prompt when login to hosts in *another network***
 Due to some problem with the class `ObjectOutputStream`, bytes of an object may alter when transferred across networks (according to Mandel).
 This can be solved by adopting similar transmission protocol as that in the `Message` class, i.e. serializing the object and transmitting bytes(not implemented due to time limitation).

 * **Files with the same name will be overwritten**
 The developer is also a victim of this when writing this documentation.

 * **Folder with the same name will prevent uploading without any notification**
 ... while the same situation for download triggers a prompt.